-If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
+If authentication and SQL authorization are both enabled, all users have execute privileges on this procedure.
+However, in order for the procedure to run successfully on a given table, the user must be the owner of either the database or the schema in which the table resides.
 See "Enabling user authentication" and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
-The database owner can grant access to other users.